What is Medallion Architecture?

 The biggest mistake we made early on was trying to do too much in a single layer.
 We had pipelines jumping from raw JSON directly to business aggregations, which made debugging a nightmare.

-Separating concerns into three layers — even when it feels like extra work — pays dividends in production stability.
+Separating concerns into distinct layers, even when it feels like extra work, pays dividends in production stability.